WENLU-W/WENLU-W.github.io/docs/_pages/home.md

 - [09/2023] Our project working on equitable healthcare is selected by NIH.
 Thanks to NIH!
 - [08/2023] Our project working on interdisciplinary research is funded by NSF.
 Thanks to NSF!
 - [05/2023] Check out our collaboration with Biogen - <ins>[CMolGPT](https://www.mdpi.com/1420-3049/28/11/4430)</ins> A Conditional Generative Pre-Trained Transformer for Target-Specific De Novo Molecular Generation. [(Code)](https://github.com/VV123/cMolGPT).
-- [04/2023] Our paper ["Multilingual Spatial Domain Natural Language Interface to Databases"](https://link.springer.com/article/10.1007/s10707-023-00496-3) [(shared link)](https://rdcu.be/da2Of) is published by Springer Nature Geoinformatica (collaboration with Meta and Instacart).
-- [03/2023] Join IEEE BigData 2023 PC.
-- [12/2022] Our tutorial "Spatial Big Data Meets AI: Applications and Perspectives" is [online]().
-Thanks to our collaborator from the University of Tokyo!
-- [04/2022] Our paper "Projection Image Synthesis using Adversarial Learning Based Spatial Transformer Network for Sparse Angle Sampling CT" is accepted by EMBC 2022.
-- [03/2022] Join IEEE BigData 2022 PC.
-- [11/2021] One paper is accepted by DATE 2022.
-- [10/2021] One paper is accepted by IEEE BigData 2021 (accept rate 19.9%).
-- [09/2021] Our paper "Indoor Navigation for Users with Mobility Aids Using Smartphones and Neighborhood Networks" is accepted by IEEE MSN.
-- [08/2021] Our paper "Modeling Real Estate Dynamics using Temporal Encoding" is accepted by ACM SIGSPATIAL (accept rate 22.4%).
-- [06/2021] Our paper "Multiple ground/aerial parcel delivery problem: a Weighted Road Network Voronoi Diagram based approach" is published by Distributed and Parallel Databases.
-- [04/2021] Our paper "LShape Partitioning: Parallel Skyline Query Processing using MapReduce" is presented at ICDE TKDE Poster session.